-The Workforce and Corporate Services staff received Texas Workforce Skills Development awards totaling close to \$1.8 million to work with area industrial construction companies to meet the growing workforce demands due to the expansion of the petrochemical industry.
+The Workforce and Corporate Services staff received Texas Workforce Commission grants and revenues of over \$3.9 million.
+These grants were to provide a skilled workforce for Industrial growth within the region.
+Area industrial construction companies continue to meet the growing workforce demands due to the expansion of the petrochemical and processing industry.
 Additionally, the College was awarded \$1.4 million from the City of Corpus Christi Business and Job Development Corporation to build a model petrochemical pilot plant for process and instrumentation technology.
-This initiative was also supported with a \$250,000 commitment from Cheniere Energy and other industry partners such as Flint Hills Resources, DuPont, Citgo, and Valero Refinery.
+This initiative was also supported with a \$250,000 commitment from Cheniere Energy and other industry partners such as Flint Hills Resources, DuPont, Citgo, and Valero Refinery, and will be completed by January 2016.

-As a Hispanic Serving Institution (HSI) in the area of Science, Technology, Engineering and Math (STEM) the College received the Year 3 Award of \$865,724 to enhance and build capacity in the STEM fields.
+As a Hispanic Serving Institution (HSI) in the area of Science, Technology, Engineering and Math (STEM) the College received the Year 4 Award of \$827,522 to enhance and build capacity in the STEM fields.
 Because of these enhancements, advisors made significant contributions to enhance enrollment, retention, and transfer of students to four year institutions.

-Receiving the CAFR, Distinguished Budget and PAFR continued to be a major accomplishment for the College community, the administration and Board of Regents.
+Receiving the CAFR, Distinguished Budget and PAFR awards continued to be a major accomplishment for the College community, the administration and Board of Regents.
 The opportunity to demonstrate this prestigious level of financial accountability and transparency during challenging economic times proved to be even more significant.